jackapbutler/ANN-from-scratch/README.md

 # ANN-from-scratch
-Building an artificial neural network using only the NumPy Python library along with MLOps fundamentals.
+Building an artificial neural network using only the NumPy Python library along with MLOps fundamentals.<br>

 ![Image of network](mlp.PNG)